 The Veterans Service Representative will request evidence from the required sources.
 Requests for evidence may be made of you, a medical professional, a government agency, or another authority.
 It is common for claims to return to this phase, should additional evidence be required.
 Preparation for Decision phase.
 Read More about Gathering of Evidence from the VA Disability Claims Forum

-We have received all needed evidence.
-If, upon review, it is determined that more evidence is required, the claim will be sent back to the review of Evidence phase.
+We have received all the needed evidence.
+If upon review, it is determined that more evidence is required, the claim will be sent back to the review of Evidence phase.
 Read More about Review of Evidence from the VA Disability Claims Forum

 The recommended decision is reviewed, and a final award approval is made.
 If it is determined that more evidence or information is required, the claim will be sent back in the process for more information or evidence.
 Read More About Pending Decision Approval form the VA Disability Claims Forum